Guide to Buying a New-Build

 3. Make an Offer and Reserve the Property

 Once you’ve found a property you’re happy with and your finances are all in order, you can then make an offer.
 Remember that this doesn’t necessarily have to be the asking price.
-You are still able to negotiate the price.
+You are still able to negotiate the house price.

 4. Work With Your Conveyancer

-By now, you should’ve found a qualified conveyancer or conveyancing solicitor to deal with the legal side of the transaction.
+By now, you should’ve found a licensed conveyancer or conveyancing solicitor to deal with the legal side of the transaction.
 As the process is slightly different, it would be wise to find a conveyancer who has experience of dealing with new-build houses.
 If they are experienced, they will check that the developer has the correct planning permission and that the site has access to all the right services.

 5. Exchange Contracts